Board Member (Year joined board)

 Alyson Fearon (2019)

 Alyson is originally from Oshkosh, Wisconsin but has lived all over the country and world and came to this area in 2013 with her husband to be near extended family.
 Alyson has a B.S. in Environmental Science with a concentration in Sustainability (2014) and a Master of Sustainability and Master of Business Administration (2018) from Chatham University.
 She possesses over 20 years of combined work experience in various roles with the military and private sector and joined ALT in 2017.
-Alyson is now the Vice President of Land Conservation for the Allegheny Land Trust and the lead on land use research projects; new resiliency efforts like carbon credits; and non-traditional conservation efforts such as community garden preservation and urban greening.
+Alyson is now a Project Manager for the Allegheny Land Trust and the lead on land use research projects; new resiliency efforts like carbon credits; and non-traditional conservation efforts such as community garden preservation and urban greening.
 She is also an International Society of Sustainability Professionals certified Sustainability Associate and works as an Adjunct Instructor for her Alma mater.

 Alyson’s husband, teenaged daughter, two cats and two dogs keep her actively engaged at their new home in Murrysville.
 She also enjoys exploring new cuisines, working to improve habitat on their property, and generally being outdoors.